horitomoyuki/travelers/README.md

 - has_many :likings, through: :favorites, source: :like
 - has_many :passive_favorites, class_name: 'Favorite', foreign_key: 'like_id', dependent: :destroy
 - has_many :likes, through: :passive_favorites, source: :user
+- belongs_to :country
+- belongs_to :job
+- belongs_to :birthplace
+- belongs_to :residence

 ## rooms テーブル